National Institute for Pharmaceutical Research and Development: Niprisan

 The NIPRD produces Niprisan for the management of sickle cell disorders.
 It is commercialized as Niclovix.
-Niprisan is a phytochemical formulated from parts of four different indigenous plants (Piper guineenses seeds, Pterocarpus osun stem, Eugenia caryophylum fruit and Sorghum bicolor leaves). in June 2018, May & Baker signed a production agreement with NIPRD for the commercialization of Niprisan in Nigeria.
+Niprisan is a phytochemical formulated from parts of four different indigenous plants (Piper guineense seeds, Pterocarpus osun stem, Eugenia caryophyllus fruit and Sorghum bicolor leaves).
+In June 2018, May & Baker signed a production agreement with NIPRD for the commercialization of Niprisan in Nigeria.

-In July 2022, The director-general of NIPRD, Dr. Obi Adigwe, announced that more than 40 countries buys Niprisan from Nigeria.
+In July 2022, The Director-General of NIPRD, Dr. Obi Peter Adigwe, announced that more than 40 countries buy Niprisan from Nigeria.

 Niprimune

-In March 2020, under the directive of the federal government, the NIPRD started developing models to identify herbal medicines to combat COVID-19.
-By early 2021, NIPRD had discovered Niprimune as a locally made COVID-19 vaccine and it was approved by the National Agency for Food and Drug Administration and Control.
-The institute had decried lack of funding to advance its production of the vaccine.
+In March 2020, under the directive of the Federal Government, the NIPRD started developing models to identify herbal medicines to combat COVID-19.
+By early 2021, NIPRD had discovered Niprimune, a locally made phytomedicine as an adjunct for the management of COVID-19 and was approved by the National Agency for Food and Drug Administration and Control (NAFDAC).
+The Institute had decried lack of funding to advance its production and further research.